South Sudan: The History of a Young Country in Crisis

 Education Crisis

 Seventy percent of the nation’s children don’t regularly attend school, with South Sudan having one of the worst literacy rates in the world.
 For women it’s even worse.
-Literacy among women and girls is estimated at just 28% of the population, according to UNESCO.
+Literacy among women and girls is estimated at just 28 percent of the population, according to UNESCO.

 Experts fear 2023 may see the worst food crisis in South Sudan since its existence as a nation.
-A lethal combination of floods, drought, cuts in international aid, internal violence, and shipment interruptions from the war in Ukraine have all multiplied to decimate the food supply and inflate prices of existing product to unattainable levels.
+A lethal combination of floods, drought, cuts in international aid, internal violence, shipment interruptions from the war in Ukraine, and a flood of refugees from Sudan have all multiplied to decimate the food supply and inflate prices of existing product to unattainable levels.

 Creating Hope

-Sudan Relief Fund is a 501(c)(3) non-profit organization dedicated to bringing food, clean water, clothing, shelter, medical attention, education, and hope to the people of South Sudan.
+Sudan Relief Fund is a 501(c)(3) non-profit organization dedicated to bringing food, clean water, clothing, shelter, medical attention, education, and hope to the people of South Sudan and the Nuba Mountains of Sudan.
 Since our beginning, with the prayers and donations of faithful supporters, we have made very real and tangible progress under some of the most difficult circumstances imaginable.

 How You Can Help

 Together, it’s remarkable what can be accomplished, even in the face of such challenges.
 Sudan Relief Fund supports projects such as hospitals, schools, children’s homes, trauma rehabilitation centers, food and clean water initiatives, among many others.
-We’ve had the privilege of seeing lives saved, communities turned around, hearts restored and hope created for a better future in this nation.
+We’ve had the privilege of seeing lives saved, communities turned around, hearts restored and hope created for a better future.

 All of these programs are made possible by donor support and prayers.
 With your help, we can continue our mission to save lives, relieve suffering, and bring transformational aid to people in desperate need.